 The Dymaxion cycle consists of 4 x 30-minute naps throughout the day (roughly every 6 hours), which results in 2 hours of sleep time in total.
 This is best suited to those who don’t require much sleep, or those with the DEC2 gene, also known as short sleepers.
 This might also be beneficial for those who can fall asleep quickly once they get to bed.

 The advantages of the Dymaxion include that is has the most waking hours of any cycle, which best for those who prioritise efficiency over sleep.
 Once adapted this cycle allows 6 hour waking periods so you can get a lot done.
 The disadvantages however, are that this cycle is one of the most difficult to adapt to and chances are, you will be feeling tired throughout the day.
 Not to mention, sleeping for 30 minutes 4 times a day is likely to be difficult for scheduling.

-4. The Uberman
+4. Polyphasic Sleep: The Uberman Sleeping Cycle

-What is the most efficient sleep cycle?
+What are the most efficient sleep cycles?

 In terms of efficiency, the best sleep cycle is whatever works for you.
 While many may suffer sleep deprivation from a polyphasic sleep cycle, others may thrive.
-Above any unusual sleep patterns, it’s massively important that you still get enough sleep, in whatever form that takes.
+Beyond any unusual sleep patterns, it’s massively important that you still get enough sleep, in whatever form that takes.
 We recommend you get roughly 8 hours sleep a night, however this doesn’t have to be exclusively with a monophasic cycle.